 Conclusions

-This stormwater management report provides a holistic management strategy for proposed development of the Gateway Plaza precincts.
+This stormwater management report provides a holistic management strategy for proposed development of the Gateway Plaza and 92-100 Melaluka Rd precincts.

 The scheme provides for:

 The proposed developments will not adversely affect the upstream and downstream drainage systems or cause nuisance to adjacent properties as the existing overland flow paths are maintained, and the current rate of discharge from the site to the external stormwater drainage system will be maintained up to the 1 in 100 year ARI flow.